 In most situations, the court will order the non-custodial parent to pay the basic child support obligation to the custodial parent.
 The basic child support obligation is equal to the combined income of both parents (minus certain deductions) that is multiplied by a specific percentage that varies depending on the number of children to be supported.
 The total child support obligation is then divided between the parents in proportion to each of their incomes.
 The first calculation is on a combined income up to $148,000.
 On income in excess of $148,000, a separate calculation is made and the court must determine if it will apply the guideline percentages to the excess income or apply a different percentage and provide the reasons for its decision.

 The percentages used to calculate the basic support obligation are:

 - 17% of the combined parental income for one child

 - 25% of the combined parental income for two children

 - 29% of the combined parental income for three children

 - 31% of the combined parental income for four children

 - no less than 35% of the combined parental income for five or more children

-After the gross income is identified (up to a certain cap, currently $184,000 in combined parental income, although based on certain factors the cap might exceed this level), certain deductions can be subtracted, including: Social Security and Medicare (FICA) contributions; New York City or Yonkers income tax; child support or maintenance actually paid to a non-party pursuant to a court order or a written agreement; or public assistance benefits.
+After the gross income is identified (up to a certain cap, currently $148,000 in combined parental income, although based on certain factors the cap might exceed this level), certain deductions can be subtracted, including: Social Security and Medicare (FICA) contributions; New York City or Yonkers income tax; child support or maintenance actually paid to a non-party pursuant to a court order or a written agreement; or public assistance benefits.
 After the deductions are made, the two adjusted incomes are added together.
 This figure is called the “combined parental income” and it is then multiplied by one of the percentages identified above.
 Each parent’s income is then divided into the combined parental income to determine each parent’s proportional share of the combined parental income.

 Legal Editors: Jody Gerber and Robert H. Moses, September 2015 (updated January 2019)